Managing Subscriptions

 Cash Metrics

-Cash metrics track current changes to the amount of existing subscriptions.
-They give a forecast on a business's expected cash flow based on current data rather than show the actual cash flow history.
+Cash metrics display a business's expected cash flow.
+They track current changes to the amount of one-time, recurring and transactional items of active subscriptions.
+That is, they produce a cash flow forecast based on current data, but do not show the actual cash flow history.

 Cash metrics are related to the account and the subscription.

-- Modified start/end date, activation status, billing period or modified quantity, price or discount values for items
+• Modified next billing date, start/end date, activation status, billing period or modified quantity, price or discount values for items

 You can access the cash metrics records via the corresponding related list on the subscription if set up accordingly.